 The Trust works in partnership with Trust staff and carers.
 By listening to and involving carers, we can provide better care for our patients and service users.

-It provides a forum for carers and staff to discuss and influence the progress of the Carers, Families and Friends Strategy and The Triangle of Care.
+The Carers Connect Network ensures we follow the aims of the Involvement, Experience and Volunteering strategy.
+It provides a forum for carers and staff to discuss and influence the progress of the Involvement, Experience and Volunteering strategy and The Triangle of Care.
 It provides an opportunity to share good practice and to report on progress and areas of improvement or concern to the Trust.

 We think that it is important to work closely with carers and share information, in order to help in the care and treatment of our service users and patients.
 To find out more, read our guide to carers and confidentiality [pdf] 82KB.